Random Matrix Theory for Deep Learning: Beyond Eigenvalues of Linear Models: Linear Random Matrix Model: A Deterministic Equivalent Approach

 assuming both inverses exist (which is guaranteed for $\gamma > 0$).
 In the case $\gamma = 0$, we consider the \emph{minimum $\ell_2$-norm} least squares solution:

 where $(\cdot)^+$ denotes the Moore–Penrose pseudoinverse.
 This ``ridgeless'' least squares solution can also be obtained by taking the limit $\gamma \to 0$ in \eqref{eq:def-linear_reg_beta}.

 The following result characterizes the asymptotic behavior of the in-sample and out-of-sample risks of the linear regressor $\bbeta_\gamma$ in \eqref{eq:def-linear_reg_beta}, under the homogeneous noisy linear model in \Cref{def:noisy_linear_model}.
-We consider here both the \emph{classical regime} ($n \gg p$) and the \emph{proportional regime} ($n \sim p$, where $n$ could be greater than or less than $p$). \ifisarxiv In particular, the proof in the proportional regime follows from the Deterministic Equivalent result in \Cref{theo:G_SCM_DE} for $f(\cdot)$ being the trace and bilinear forms.
-See \Cref{sec:proof_of_risk_LS} for a detailed derivation. \else In particular, the proof in the proportional regime follows from the Deterministic Equivalent result in \Cref{theo:G_SCM_DE} for $f(\cdot)$ being the trace and bilinear forms.
-See \cite[Appendix~\ref{sec:proof_of_risk_LS}]{liao2025RMT4DL} for the detailed derivation. \fi
+We consider here both the \emph{classical regime} ($n \gg p$) and the \emph{proportional regime} ($n \sim p$, where $n$ could be greater than or less than $p$). \ifisarxiv In particular, the proof follows from the Deterministic Equivalent result in \Cref{theo:G_SCM_DE} with $f(\cdot)$ taken to be either the normalized trace or a bilinear form.
+See \Cref{sec:proof_of_risk_LS} for a detailed derivation. \else In particular, the proof follows from the Deterministic Equivalent result in \Cref{theo:G_SCM_DE} with $f(\cdot)$ taken to be either the normalized trace or a bilinear form.
+See \cite[Appendix~B]{liao2025RMT4DL} for the detailed derivation. \fi

 From \Cref{prop:risk_LS}, we see that the asymptotic prediction risks behave differently in the classical ($n \gg p$) versus the proportional ($n \sim p$) regime.
 Classical asymptotic statistics can predict the former scenario, whereas the RMT analysis framework is able to capture the latter scenario.